deltel/info3180-project2/README.md

 ## Views
 Login, Register, Explore and Logout functional.
+Can follow user, does not prevent multiple follows by a single user or following oneself.

 ## Testing APIs
 Don't know how to use the postman, been giving me problems for a while now.